PatrickLumenus/roba/README.md

 We have added an additional parater to the `Actor.can()` method, which returns a boolean (`bobIsActive`) that indicates whether or not we can update the `bobAccount` resource.

 ### Convenience Methods
-Roba provides a few convenience methods, all of which use the `can()` method under the hood.
+Roba entities provides a few convenience methods, all of which use the `can()` method under the hood.
 These methods are mainly here to make code easier to read.
 - the `canCreate(resource, whenFn)`, `canDestroy(resource, whenFn)`, `canUpdate(resource, whenFn)`, and `canView(resource, whenFn)` methods determine if each action is permitted.
 - the `cannot(action, resource, whenFn)` method is the inverse of the `can(action, resource, whenFn)` method.
 - the `cannotCreate(resource, whenFn)`, `cannotDestroy(resource, whenFn)`, `cannotUpdate(resource, whenFn)`, and `cannotView(resource, whenFn)` methods determine if each action is not permitted.